bghani/bghani.github.io/_news/announcement_9.md

 related_posts: false
 ---

-[New preprint out!](https://arxiv.org/abs/2409.15383) in which we explore different transfer learning methods, pre-trained models, and dataset characteristics to understand the effect on classification performance, especially out-of-distribution performance.
+[New preprint out!](https://arxiv.org/abs/2409.15383) in which we explore different transfer learning methods, pre-trained models, and dataset characteristics to understand the effect on birdsong classification performance, especially out-of-distribution performance.